 India and South Africa are proposing that WTO member states be allowed to waive patents rights in relation to COVID-19 medication (including the Moderna and Pfizer vaccines that are expected to be approved in the coming weeks) until the end of the pandemic.
 This would allow manufacturers to begin producing COVID-19 vaccines without fear of being sued or prosecuted for patent infringement.

 The proposal has been opposed by the UK, the US, Canada, Australia and the EU, all of which have reserved billions of doses of potential vaccines through bilateral deals.
 The UK’s position is that the proposed waiver would be counter-productive and would undermine the patent regime that produced the vaccines so quickly.
 As above, it is the ‘patent promise’ that drives innovation in the first place.

 Moreover, the UK government has said that the current system allows for pharmaceutical companies to voluntarily share data and technology, and that some had already done so.
 AstraZeneca and Novavax have already struck agreements with organisations that aim to share technology and increase immunisation in poorer countries.

 It remains to be seen how exactly COVID-19 vaccines will be rolled out across the globe.
 What is clear is the crucial role that intellectual property rights (and patents in particular) play, both in the initial motivation to find a solution to the problem, and in the ultimate distribution of the vaccine across the globe.

 Briffa are experts in all aspects of intellectual property law and practice and advise clients operating in a broad range of sectors, including medical technology.
-If you would like to arrange a free consultation with one of our specialist intellectual property lawyers, please contact us on 020 7288 6003 or [email protected].
+If you would like to arrange a free consultation with one of our specialist intellectual property lawyers, please contact us on 020 7096 2779 or email@example.com.